ishayoyo/excel-mcp/README.md

 An MCP server that brings Excel/CSV data analysis capabilities to Claude, with a custom-built formula engine and AI-powered features.

+**What makes this different:** The world's first conversational data analysis MCP server powered by HyperFormula (394 Excel functions) + multi-provider AI.
+Ask questions in natural language and get instant insights from your Excel/CSV files.
+Built for analysts who want AI-powered conversations with their data, not just spreadsheet manipulation.

 ## How It Works

 This server acts as a bridge between Claude and your data files, providing: